iBubelo/VendorAPI/README.md

 }
 ```

-## Know Issues
+## Known Issues

-- Test are missing.
+- Tests are missing.
 - Input validation should be improved.
-- Error handling is mininal.
+- Error handling is minimal.
-- Rasid cache can be improved.
+- Redis cache can be improved.
-- Documentation is missing.
+- Documentation can be improved.
-- Security (i.e. rate limiting) should be improved.
+- Security (i.e., rate limiting) should be improved.